Mário Schoemberger

 Mário Schoemberger (February 5, 1952 - May 14, 2008) was a Brazilian film, television and theater actor.

-In his last film role, Schoemberger was personally cast in the 2007 film, O Cheiro do Ralo, by its director, Heitor Dhalia.
+In his last film role, Schoemberger was personally cast in the 2007 film Drained by its director, Heitor Dhalia.
 He appeared in the film opposite actor Selton Mello.
 On television, Schoemberger also appeared in Vidas Opostas as Sérgio Ventura.
-His other film and television roles included Trair e Coçar É Só Começar, Da Cor do Pecado, Minha Nada Mole Vida and Os Aspones.
+His other film and television roles included Trair e Coçar É Só Começar, Da Cor do Pecado, Minha Nada Mole Vida and The Aspones.

-Mário Schoemberger had been hospitalized at the Hospital Nossa Senhora das Graças in Curitiba, Brazil, since December 2007 for treatment of cancer.
-Several of his friends, including Brazilian comedians Hélio Barbosa, Fábio Silvestre and Diogo Portugal organized a fundraising named Os Amigos do Mário (Mario's Friends) to help to pay for the cost of his medical expenses.
+Mário Schoemberger had been hospitalized in the Nossa Senhora das Graças hospital in Curitiba, Brazil, since December 2007 for treatment of cancer.
+Several of his friends, including Brazilian comedians Hélio Barbosa, Fábio Silvestre and Diogo Portugal organized a fundraising named Os Amigos do Mário (Mário's Friends) to help to pay for the cost of his medical expenses.
 Schoemberger died on May 14, 2008, at the age of 56.